open-webui/open-webui/docs/localsetupimplementation.md

 - [ ] Test basic functionality
 - [ ] Check logs for any errors
 - [ ] Document any environment-specific configurations made
-- [ ] Create initial test commit to verify Git setup
-- [ ] Run complete test suite

-## Cleanup and Documentation
-- [ ] Remove any temporary files
-- [ ] Update documentation with any environment-specific notes
-- [ ] Document any deviations from standard setup
-- [ ] Create backup of working configuration